• Skip to main content

 Make the foamy cardamom milk

 Combine the cardamom with the milk in a small pot and warm up while stirring often.
-You don't want to boil the milk or cook it, remove from the heat once warm enough and steamy.
+You don't want to boil the milk or cook it, remove it from the heat once warm enough and steamy.

 If you have an induction oven like me, then these metal frothing mini pitcher are great to flavor the milk, warm it up directly on the stove and to froth too.